Kirtsaeng v. John Wiley & Sons, Inc.: Decision

 In 2013, the U.S. Supreme Court reversed the Second Circuit and held that Kirtsaeng's sale of lawfully-made copies purchased overseas was protected by the first-sale doctrine.
 The Court held that the first sale doctrine applies to goods manufactured outside of the United States, and the protections and exceptions offered by the Copyright Act to works "lawfully made under this title" is not limited by geography.
-Rather, it applies to all copies legally made anywhere, not just in the United States, in accordance with U.S. copyright law.
-So, wherever a copy of a book is first made and sold, it can be resold in the U.S. without permission from the publisher.
+Rather, it applies to all copies legally made anywhere, not just in the United States.
+So, wherever a copy of a book is first made and lawfully sold, it can be resold in the U.S. without permission from the publisher.

 Justice Stephen Breyer wrote the opinion of the court which, was joined by five Justices (Roberts, Thomas, Alito, Sotomayor, and Kagan).
+In their argument, the majority rejected the purposivist approach advocated by most dissenters, and instead focused on a literalist-type analysis of the intent of the Congress.
+Breyer wrote, that because the first sale doctrine originated as a common law doctrine that was later codified by statute, Congress is presumed to "retain the substance of the common law", and that the common law does not support geographical limitations.
+Since the Congress did not explicitly abrogate this common law doctrine in the Copyright Act of 1976, the majority concluded that the old rule remains in place.

 Justice Elena Kagan also wrote a separate concurring opinion, signed by Samuel Alito.
+Their concurrence suggested that Congress could change the law to reverse the majority decision.

 Justice Ruth Bader Ginsburg dissented, joined by Anthony Kennedy and Antonin Scalia.
-Kagan's concurrence suggested that Congress could change the law to reverse the decision.
+In Ginsburg's view, "lawfully made" means "subject to the authority of" and therefore the copies must be made domestically because "The Copyright Act, it has been observed time and again, does not apply extraterritorially."
+Thus, she argued that the textbooks purchased and sold by Kirtsaeng were not subject to the US Copyright Act at the time of purchase.

+The majority opinion also notes the significant negative impacts, pointed out by several amici, that would occur if the Court were to reject international exhaustion principles: